 Yet another common medical condition is being linked with sleep apnea – Arthritis.

-Rheumatoid Arthritis (RA) is the most common form of arthritis and is actually classified as an autoimmune disease that affects an estimated 1.3 million american adults, mostly elderly women.
+Rheumatoid Arthritis (RA) is the most common form of arthritis and is actually classified as an autoimmune disease that affects an estimated 1.3 million American adults, mostly elderly women.

 Osteoarthritis is another form of arthritis that also results in inflamed joint and discomfort.
 The primary difference between osteoarthritis and Rheumatoid Arthritis has to do with the cause of the disease.

 As mentioned, RA is an autoimmune disease that attacks healthy tissue, resulting in inflammation and pain.
 In comparison, osteoarthritis is caused by physical wear and tear which also causes inflammation.
-They key difference here is that osteoarthritis is not an autoimmune disease.
+The key difference here is that osteoarthritis is not an autoimmune disease.